a-barlow/quantr/README.md

 A useful and very practical simulator for learning quantum computing is [Quirk](https://algassert.com/quirk).
 It's a real-time online simulator that interfaces via drag-and-drop gates.
-Note that Quirk uses the reverse ordering of labelling their states from the quantum circuit as defined here.
+Note that the labelling of the states in the computational basis in Quirk is reversed when compared to quantr's labelling of such states.

 ### Licence